oxidize-rb/oxi-test/README.md

 This is just a test Ruby on Rust Rust gem.
 It is a simple example to display show a fully working Rust gem can be built and published to RubyGems.org.

 Use this as inspiration for your own Rust gems.
+If you are looking for a more productionized setup, [check out the config for `wasmtime-rb`][wasmtime-rb] as well.

 ## Features